logux/docs/3-concepts/5-subscription.md

 ## `connect`

-For legacy React components with class syntax you can use `connect` decorator.
+For legacy React components with the class syntax, you can use `connect` decorator.

 ```js
 import subscribe from '@logux/redux/subscribe'